2023 Solar Incentives Guide for Rocklin, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that typically becomes part of your taxable income.
-Typically, you must meet a certain (small) threshold of energy production before your solar system is eligible for SRECs or similar performance-based incentives.
+- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that normally counts as part of your taxable income.
+Typically, you must meet a certain (small) threshold of energy production before your solar system can earn SRECs or similar performance-based incentives.
 Incentives like these are normally handled by your state government.

-- Net Metering: Net metering becomes relevant once your solar panels are up and running.
-If you have in place a net metering agreement with your Rocklin utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in other areas you might get refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar panels are up and running.
+If you've signed a net metering agreement with your Rocklin utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in other places you might be refunded a percentage of the value.

 Federal Solar Incentives

-To better understand exactly how much money the ITC could save you, speak with your local Rocklin solar panel installation expert.
+To best understand how the ITC could apply to your situation, speak to your local Rocklin solar panel installation expert and request more information.

 State & Local Solar Incentives